 Students at Whipple Elementary in Canton, Ohio, get together regularly to make kindness a priority at their school, from signing kindness pledges to passing out kindness notes and lollipops at football games.
 Nonprofit organizations like the Kind Campaign offer free resources to help schools start a Kind Club in addition to providing in-school kindness assemblies.

-8. Trade your (sort of creepy) Elf of the Shelf for Kindness Elves.
+Trade your school's Elf of the Shelf for Kindness Elves.

 Come December, that pesky Elf on the Shelf can be found wreaking harmless holiday havoc in classrooms everywhere (he’s even been blamed for that paper jam in the office).
 But some schools are trading it for Kindness Elves who bring notes asking children to do one kind thing each day.
 For instance: “Write cards to kids at St. Jude”; “bring in canned goods for the local food pantry”; “compliment the person sitting next to you”; “pick up trash around the school property.”

-9. Kick that school spiritwear up a notch with some school kindwear.
+Kick school spiritwear up a notch with school kindwear.

 Great to don during antibullying month (October) and Random Acts of Kindness Week (February), “kindwear” is the fun way to show that your students are proud to be kind.
 Some of our favorite shirt sayings: Kind Is Cool, Choose Kind, Throw Kindness Around Like Confetti, and Kindness Is Contagious.